bcr/Bcr.DerpyJson/Bcr.DerpyJson/README.md

 ### General

-* Top-level input is expected to be an Object, not a Value.
 * The philosophy is to be ignorant of bad input.
 I'll probably make a reasonable attempt to handle bad input if it comes up.
 But I'm not actively looking for trouble.